fedtti/package-json-research/research/private.md

 - The `private` property is supported by npm.<sup>[1]</sup>

-### pnpm, vlt, yarn, etc.
+### pnpm

+- The `private` property is also supported by pnpm, but it does not provide any documentation for it.

+### yarn

+- The `private` property is also supported by yarn, but it does not provide any documentation for it.

+### vlt

-- The `private` property is also supported by pnpm, vlt, yarn, etc., but they do not provide any documentation for it.
+- The `private` property is also supported by vlt, but it does not provide any documentation for it.

 ## Sources